MDU-PHL/bohra/docs/usage/report.md

 - _Klebsiella_ species

 Each serotyper will have its own menu tab (where more than one typer is run).
 Key columns will be displayed, with raw results available in each sequence directory.

+### Plasmid
+This is a nested table for each sequence with details of any potential plasmids identified, the species of origin of the plasmid and any AMR genes that were identified.

+### Resistome
+This table is a combination of the summary output of `abritAMR` and `mob_suite`, identifying AMR genes and SNPs and annotating possible association with a plasmid.

+### Reportable_AMR
+This table is generated from `abritAMR` and represents the genes and SNPs detected that are clincally relevant/reportable for the species detected.

+### Virulence
+Similar to the resistome table, this table represents virulence factors identified from `abritAMR`.

+## Comparative tabs

+### Tree
+Were a comparative or preview pipeline was run a tree will be generate and displayed.
+This tree can be navigate via right clicking on internal nodes to step into the tree.

+### Reference based comparison

+Were `snippy` was used as the comparative tool (default) a `Core genome stats` tab will be visible.
+This table will detail the alignment statisitics and also has a graph for users to identify outliers.
+Were a sequence is < 2SD from median, it will be annotated in this table.
+Additionally, a graph with the distribution of variants across the reference genome will also be visible.

+### Reference free comparison

+Were `ska2` is used as the comparative tool, there will be a `SKA summary stats` file which will provide information about the quality of each pairwise comparison made.

+### Distances

+The distance matrix is accompanied by two visualisations, a heat map and a graph of the pairwise distance distribution.

+### Clusters

+`bohra` will also perform heirachical clustering (using single-linkage) based on user supplied thresholds.
+The table will provide a view of the distance matrices for each cluster and also graphical representation of the inter and intra cluster distances at each threshold.

+### Pangenome

+Where the `full` pipeline is run, `bohra` generates some pangenome visualisations, indicating the breakdown of core and pan genes and also were clustering is done, a graph showing how the pangenome for each group relates.